jcq/wedding/src/pages/get-involved/things-to-do.md

 * **[Chain of Lakes](https://www.minneapolisparks.org/parks__destinations/parks__lakes/minneapolis_chain_of_lakes_regional_park/)** *(3 mi)*\
     Do you like bodies of water but have a tough time choosing just one?
 Want to know why they were called the Minneapolis Lakers before moving to LA?
 Minneapolis is called the City of Lakes for reason!
 * **[Mill City Museum](https://www.mnhs.org/millcity)** *(1.5 mi)*\
     Who knew a museum on the history of flour and milling could be this stunning?
-Located next to the historic [Stone Arch Bridge](https://www.minneapolisparks.org/parks__destinations/historical_sites/stone_arch_bridge/), these provide the quintessential view of the Minneapolis riverfront.
+Located next to the historic [Stone Arch Bridge](https://www.minneapolisparks.org/parks__destinations/historical_sites/stone_arch_bridge/); this is perhaps the quintessential view of the Minneapolis riverfront.
 * **[Minneapolis Institute of Art](https://new.artsmia.org/)** *(1.1 mi)*\
     Eclectic fine arts museum: all free!
 * **[Minneapolis Sculpture Garden](https://walkerart.org/visit/garden)** *(0.9 mi)* \